Cyfrin/2024-06-Dussehra/README.md

 # Roles

-Organiser - Organiser of the event and Owner of RamNFT contract
+Organizer - Organiser of the event and Owner of RamNFT contract

 User - User who wants to participate in the event

-Ram - User who has selected Ram for the event
+Ram - The user who has selected Ram for the event

 # Known Issues